alanlorenzetti/dataVisSession2020/README.md

 # Data visualization instruction session

-This repository stores the Rmarkdown script and host the page of a data visualization tutorial.
+This repository stores the Rmarkdown script and hosts the webpage of a data visualization tutorial.